code-423n4/2023-07-basin/README.md

 ## Past Audits and Known Issues

-Automated findings output for the audit can be found here (link TBD) within 24 hours of audit opening.
+Automated findings output for the audit can be found [here](https://gist.github.com/CloudEllie/53be96a57d19e7442313cad2a12ec11a). *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

 Check out these audits reports for known issues and acknowledged findings in Basin: